SpinalHDL/SpinalDoc/spinal/regular_hdl.md

 {% include note.html content="All the following statements will be about describing hardware.
 Verification is another tasty topic." %}
 {% include note.html content="For simplicity, let's assume that SystemVerilog is a recent revision of Verilog." %}
 {% include note.html content="When reading this, we should not underestimate how much our attachment for our favourite HDL will bias our judgement." %}
+{% include note.html content="A language feature which isn't supported by EDA tools shouldn't be considerate as a language feature, as it is not usable.
+Look how VHDL 2008 is weakly supported, then look at the calendar." %}

 ## VHDL/Verilog/SystemVerilog aren't Hardware Description Languages
 Those languages are event driven languages created initially for simulation/documentation purposes.
 Only in a second time they were used as inputs languages for synthesis tools.
 Which explain the roots of a lot of following points of this page.